 Milk is highly nutritious; it contains protein, calcium, saturated fat and Vitamin D. Milk is sold on the basis of butterfat stored in them.
-In today’s day and age, people are increasingly becoming health conscious and try to reduce intake of fat in all forms.
+Today, people are increasingly health conscious and try to reduce intake of fat in all forms.
 This has given rise to the concept of skim milk and 0% milk (also referred to as fat free milk).
 The major distinguishing feature between the two is the degree of fat removal.

 Composition of fatty acids in butterfat:

 - Lower (at most 12 carbon atoms) saturated fatty acids: 11%

 - Oleic acid: 24%